 £450 + VAT (Full Conference rate)

 £350 + VAT (In-house Counsel and HR Professional rate)

 £250 +VAT (Speaker rate)

-Register your interest to participate in this unique multi-disciplinary international conference on Risk, Reward and Reputation Issues for Senior Executives and Founders here.
+Register to attend this unique multi-disciplinary international conference on Risk, Reward and Reputation Issues for Senior Executives and Founders here.

 If you would like to discuss being a sponsor of this event or for more information, please contact Clare Murray.